goschtl/zope/zope_secrets/trunk/source/startup.rst

 loops over this list, calling ``install_package()`` for each.
 This works very much like ``install_product()``.
-When it is done, it calls the function ``OFS.metaconfigure.package_initialized()`` to remove the package from the list of packages to initalise.
+When it is done, it calls the function ``OFS.metaconfigure.package_initialized()`` to remove the package from the list of packages to initialise.

 How do Zope 2 product constructors work?
 ----------------------------------------